 It is good neither to…drink wine, nor any thing whereby thy brother stumbleth, or is offended, or is made weak.

-I choose to abstain from alcohol altogether due to my religious upbringing, as well as my own personal preference; however, I respect the rights of those who choose to drink, but it is still sin.
-In the Bible we learn that we are to avoid the appearance of evil (1 Thessalonians 5:22).
+I choose to abstain from alcohol altogether due to my religious upbringing, as well as my own personal preference; however, I respect the rights of those who choose to drink, but it is still sinning.
+In the Bible, we learn that we are to avoid the appearance of evil (1 Thessalonians 5:22).
 Additionally, we do not know who the weak among us are and we would not want to cause them to stumble (Romans 14:21).
 Drinking can potentially open up doors for us and others to be influenced negatively, like in the examples above.

 Our society is ill.
 A nation’s problems are not caused by the mere existence of laws, guns, alcohol, or marijuana.
 Our problems lie in those who abuse these instruments.
 We have a people problem.
 Social conditioning has numbed our senses towards our own personal responsibility.
 For example, the limitations placed upon our own rights to exercise the 2nd amendment and defend ourselves leads to the detriment of the lives of our children, our soldiers, and innocent bystanders in public places.
 Because the government essentially tells society that guns are “bad,” we forget that we have the right to self-defense.
 Currently, we are being conditioned to accept gay marriage, free community college, burger-flipping as a career choice, and insane laws like “gun-free zones.”
 Likewise, many Christians have fallen for the false “High Life” and it being “5 o’clock somewhere.”
 The consequences of being indifferent towards alcohol are just as devastating to a free society when someone’s life has been taken by an intoxicated driver.
 There can be danger in following what is popular.